awsdocs/aws-elemental-mediapackage-user-guide/doc_source/hj-create-time.md

 # Start and end date and time<a name="hj-create-time"></a>

 The start and end date and time information defines the time range for the harvest job\.
+The maximum duration of the harvest job is 24 hours\.
 Times are based on the program date time \(PDT\) from the encoder\.

 **Note**
 The live\-to\-VOD asset timing is accurate up to the segment\.
 This means that if you indicate a start or end time that falls within a segment, MediaPackage includes the entire segment in the asset\.
 If you have a 3\-second segment and that start time falls on the third second in the segment, the asset will begin two seconds earlier, at the start of the segment\.